André Galvão: Instructor lineage

+Controversy

+In early February 2026, former Atos athlete Alexa Herse publicly alleged that Andre Galvão engaged in inappropriate conduct and sexual misconduct during training, and stated that she filed a report with law enforcement.
+Galvão issued a public denial, calling the claims untrue and stating he would take legal steps to protect his reputation and Atos’ integrity.
+As of February 2026, no criminal conviction or court ruling has been reported in major news coverage.
+Several sources noted that some athletes, coaches, and affiliated gyms publicly announced that they were distancing themselves from Atos following the allegations.
+On February 4, 2026, Atos announced the immediate and indefinite release of Andre and his wife from their positions within the organization.

 Mixed martial arts

 Galvão made his mixed martial arts debut in 2008, and in 2009 he entered DREAM's 2009 Welterweight Tournament.

 Since completing the tournament, Galvão fought in Strikeforce.
 He earned a record of 2 wins and 1 loss in the promotion before retiring from the sport.

 Despite being retired from MMA for over a decade, Galvão revealed on November 30, 2020, that he was planning on making a return to professional MMA competition at some point in 2021.

 On November 8, 2021, it was announced that Galvão had signed a multi-fight contract with ONE Championship.
 He made his promotional debut in a grappling match against ONE Middleweight and ONE Light Heavyweight Champion Reinier de Ridder at ONE: X on March 26, 2022.
 They grappled to a draw after 12 minutes after neither could find the submission.